fbpx

 Measured Building Surveys

-Types of Measured Building Surveys
+Types of Measured Surveys

-Type of Measured Survey Description Use Case
+Type of Measured Building Survey Description Use Case

-Basic Floor Plan Surveys Provide the essential layout of a property, capturing internal wall positions, door and window openings, room dimensions, and structural elements.
+Basic Floor Plan Provide the essential layout of a property, capturing internal wall positions, door and window openings, room dimensions, and structural elements.
 Ideal for straightforward renovations or space planning.

-Elevational Surveys Include detailed measurements of the external faces of a building, documenting structural elements and architectural features such as window sills, doors, and rooflines.
+Elevational Include detailed measurements of the external faces of a building, documenting structural elements and architectural features such as window sills, doors, and rooflines.
 Used in planning applications or facade restoration projects.

-Internal and External Elevation Surveys Extend detail to both interior and exterior, mapping outer surfaces as well as internal features such as beams, columns, and decorative mouldings.
+Internal and External Elevation Extend detail to both interior and exterior, mapping outer surfaces as well as internal features such as beams, columns, and decorative mouldings.
 Useful for refurbishments and restorations needing detailed analysis.

 Detailed Measured Surveys Include additional information such as fixtures, fittings, power supply outlets, lighting, and specific internal elements.
 Essential for large-scale refurbishments or complex projects.

-3D Laser Scanning Surveys Use advanced equipment to capture high-density point cloud data, which can be used to create accurate 3D models and BIM outputs.
+3D Laser Scanning Use advanced equipment to capture high-density point cloud data, which can be used to create accurate 3D models and BIM outputs.
 Ideal for complex structures requiring a highly accurate representation.

 Accuracy